abhi1693/yii2-app-advanced-startup-kit/README.md

 ---------------

-After you install the application, just run `init` command (without altering anything in the `environment` folder) and select your environment then go to `http://yourhost/your-app/` or `http://yourhost/your-app/backend` and the
-application will help you setup everything else.
+After you install the application, just run `init` command (without altering anything in the `environment` folder) and select your environment then go to `http://yourhost/your-app/` and the application will help you setup everything else.

 FAQ
 ---